-The Policy Academy begins January 2018.
-If you are interested in participating, please contact NCSD’s Manager of State Policy, Taryn Couture, by December 15th.
+The Policy Academy begins January, 2019 and registration is now open!
+If you are interested in participating, please contact Kyra Miller by December 21.

 Is it possible to do policy work within the confines of your job?
 How do you create a policy solution that will address a public health challenge in your state?
 How do you build a coalition of supporters?
 What is the best way to message and craft compelling arguments that will resonate with policy makers?

 Finding and implementing policy solutions to public health challenges can seem like a big task, particularly while juggling other competing interests, but in NCSD’s Policy Academy, health department STD and HIV programs and their partners learn to address these challenges in five simple online modules.